Skydiving With Burning Sky

 Q: Do I have to camp with Burning Sky to jump?

 A: Nope.
 Some of our jumpers are associated with other camps and live elsewhere.
-Every jumper, however, is asked to contribute in some way to the camp and skydiving operation... work a shift, help with setting up, etc.
+Every jumper, however, is has to contribute in some way to the camp and skydiving operation... working a shift, help with setup/teardown, etc.